APTA Learning Center

 And on the commercial payer front, you’ll receive regular roundups of significant updates to private payer policies, including changes at both national and regional levels.

-This registration is for the October 9 webinar, which covers developments August-October 2025.
+This registration is for the April 2 webinar, which covers developments September-October 2026.

 Andrew Amari, JD